SimonZhang0606/Coop_MMR/README.md

 Co-op MMR is a place for University of Waterloo students to look up and compare co-op jobs.

-Features implemented thus far:
+## Features

-All backend endpoints are implemeneted in server/app.py.
-All queries are implemented in server/queries.py.
+In the backend, all backend endpoints are implemented in `server/src/app.py`.
+All queries are implemented in `server/src/queries.py`, and are executed using functions in `server/src/drivers.py`.

 - Browse Jobs page (Feature 4 in the report)
-  Frontend: web/src/Jobs.js
+  - Frontend: `web/src/Jobs.js`
-  Endpoint: GET /jobs
+  - Endpoint: `GET /jobs`
 - Browse Companies page (Feature 1 in the report)
-  Frontend: web/src/Companies.js
+  - Frontend: `web/src/Companies.js`
-  Endpoint: GET /companies
+  - Endpoint: `GET /companies`
 - Viewing a company's job listings (Feature 2 in the report)
-  Frontend: web/src/Company.js
+  - Frontend: `web/src/Company.js`
-  Endpoint: GET /companies/:cid
+  - Endpoint: `GET /companies/:cid`
 - Viewing a company's hire breakdowns by work term (Feature 3 in the report)
-  Frontend: web/src/Company.js
+  - Frontend: `web/src/Company.js`
-  Endpoint: GET /companies/:cid
+  - Endpoint: `GET /companies/:cid`
 - Viewing job details and reviews (Feature 6 in the report)
-  Frontend: web/src/Job.js
+  - Frontend: `web/src/Job.js`
-  Endpoint: GET /jobs/:jid
+  - Endpoint: `GET /jobs/:jid`
 - Leaving a review for a job (Feature 7 in the report)
-  Frontend: web/src/Job.js
+  - Frontend: `web/src/Job.js`
-  Endpoint: POST /jobs/:jid/review
+  - Endpoint: `POST /jobs/:jid/review`
 - MMR (Feature 8 in the report)
-  MMR Calculations: sql_scripts/linkedin_scraper.py
+  - MMR Calculations: `sql_scripts/linkedin_scraper.py`
-  Endpoints: GET /companies, GET /companies/:cid, GET /jobs, GET /jobs/:jid
+  - Endpoints that include MMR: `GET /companies`, `GET /companies/:cid`, `GET /jobs`, `GET /jobs/:jid`

 ## Data Scraping and Populating the Database

-1. Ensure all required dependencies have been installed by running `pip3 install -r sql_scripts/requirement.txt`.
+1. Ensure all required dependencies have been installed by running `pip3 install -r sql_scripts/requirements.txt`.
-1. Run `sql_scripts/linkedin_scraper`.
+1. Run `sql_scripts/linkedin_scraper.py`.
 It should take less than two hours for the script to run.
-The scraped data are stored in the `data` folder.
+The scraped data is stored in the `sql_scripts/data` folder.
-1. To populate the database using docker, follow [Quick Start with Docker](#quick-start-with-docker).
+1. To populate the database using Docker, follow [Quick Start with Docker](#quick-start-with-docker).
 To populate a local database, execute the following steps.
-1. Go to `sql_scripts` directory.
+1. Go to the `sql_scripts` directory.
 1. Run `mysql -u root appDB < ./create_tables.sql` to drop existing table schemas and to create new ones.
 1. Run `mysql -u root appDB < ./populate_tables.sql` to populate the tables with production data.